-Axtel serves approximately 60 wholesale customers, including leading global and national fixed operators, mobile operators, and data center providers in Mexico.
+Axtel serves approximately 60 wholesale customers, including leading global and national fixed operators, mobile operators, and data center providers in Mexico, and seeks to be the main supplier of international operators with its wide coverage.
 Axtel has few solid competitors in the wholesale segment and others that are restricted by limited or geographically specialized networks.